lailahaidar/djangolab1/README.md

 # djangolab1

-## Lab Requirements

-- Clone this repository
-- Create a fork
-- Commit changes
-- Push changes
-- Create a pull request

-## Task
+## Tasks

-- Start a project your name (laila)
+- Start a project with your name (laila)
 - Create and app 'name'app (lailaapp)
-- Create a view
+- Create a view named 'myname_view' this view should display your name and Student ID
+- Create an html page for the view above and appropriate URL
-- In the view include a variable name and list
+- Create another view 'myclasses_view'to show a list of class you are currently taking
-- Create a webpage to view the name and list and add a hyperlink
+- Create an html page for the view above and appropriate URL
 - Bonus: show an image on the page

-## TA Laila must see your work before you leave the lab !!!

 ![get to work](https://orderofpreachersindependent.org/wp-content/uploads/2017/09/hey-you-get-to-work.jpg)